Corset Fetish

 Psychology

-Psychologically, the interest is usually framed as a blend of associative learning, arousal becoming conditioned to a distinctive garment, and the symbolic charge corsets carry around femininity, discipline, and an idealised body shape.
-Additional appeal comes from bodily transformation and the proprioceptive sense of being firmly held or contained.
+The interest is usually framed as a blend of associative learning, arousal becoming conditioned to a distinctive garment, and the symbolic charge corsets carry around femininity, discipline, and an idealised body shape.
+Additional appeal comes from bodily transformation and the proprioceptive sense of being firmly held or contained, which is why the interest so often sits alongside a taste for restriction.
 The garment's strong presence in historical costume, burlesque and alternative fashion both reinforces and transmits the interest across generations.
 As with most specific clothing fetishes, the dedicated research base is thin, and much of the explanatory account is inferred from the general literature on fetishism rather than from corset-specific study.

 Prevalence & culture

 Corsets enjoy high mainstream visibility through period costume, fashion editorials and burlesque, while dedicated tightlacing and waist-training communities are smaller and more specialised.
-The interest is studied mainly as one strand of clothing fetishism rather than as a topic in its own right: Scorolli et al. (2007), in their analysis of online fetish communities, found whole-body garments accounting for roughly 9% of clothing-fetish interest, with corsetry falling within that smaller fraction.
+The interest is studied mainly as one strand of clothing fetishism rather than as a topic in its own right: Scorolli et al. (2007), analysing online fetish communities, found garments worn on the torso to be a defined but modest fraction of clothing-fetish interest, with corsetry falling within it.
 Broader surveys such as Joyal & Carpentier (2017) place fetishistic interest in objects and materials among the more common, non-atypical patterns in the general population, situating garment kinks like corsetry well within the ordinary range of human sexuality.

 Safety, consent & law

 Corset fetishism among consenting adults is benign and legal.
 Tightlacing, however, warrants genuine physical caution beyond the typical garment kink.
-Sustained, severe lacing compresses the lower rib cage and diaphragm, reducing lung expansion and shallow breathing tolerance; prolonged practice can displace abdominal organs, contribute to digestive complaints, and, over years, deform the rib cage, as the Hunterian specimen and the historical medical record attest (per the Royal College of Surgeons and contemporary clinical commentary).
-Gradual conditioning, correct fit, moderate reduction, and removing the garment for sleep and exertion are the relevant harm-reduction considerations.
+Sustained, severe lacing compresses the lower rib cage and diaphragm, reducing lung expansion and tolerance for exertion; prolonged practice can displace abdominal organs, contribute to digestive complaints, and, over years, deform the rib cage, as the Hunterian specimen and the historical medical record attest (per the Royal College of Surgeons and contemporary clinical commentary).
+Gradual conditioning, correct fit, moderate reduction, and removing the garment for sleep and heavy exertion are the relevant harm-reduction considerations.

 - Lingerie Fetish70/100Clothing & GarmentsAn erotic interest in lingerie and intimate apparel (bras, briefs, stockings, corsets, slips) in which the garments themselves, their fabrics, and their styling become a focus of arousal.
 One of the most common and mainstream garment-related interests.70